yuliapoganyuko/advanced-mentoring/01_hometask.md

 **Task 2**
 Draw the architectural diagram of the solution as if you were designing it from scratch.
 Provide pros and cons of the two solutions.

-The main idea is to separate business logic from the presentation, and for that Application Layer service is added.
-That service is the main point that handles API requests from the other applications.
-If needed, DAL can be separated further into independent layer.
+The main idea is to separate business logic from the presentation into microservices that have their own separate databases.
+Communication between these services is performed via message broker.